Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 News
 ====
++ Aug 2025, Glad to share that we have three papers as oral, one paper as spotlight, and one paper as Best-paper/ Young Scientist award final list in this year's MICCAI 2025.
 + Jun 2025, Call for papers, our special issue is now online: Frontiers in Medicine, Nuclear Medicine Special Issue on [Fostering Trustworthy Artificial Intelligence in Medical Imaging](https://www.frontiersin.org/research-topics/71850/fostering-trustworthy-artificial-intelligence-in-medical-imaging).
 + Jun 2025, After rebuttal, we have three more papers accepted by MICCAI2025 this year, which results in 7 papers in total acceptance out of 8 submissions!
 + May 2025，one paper, 'Enhancing Diagnostic Accuracy in Rare and Common Fundus Diseases with a Knowledge-Rich Vision-Language Model' is accepted by Nature Communication.